 Which means dams.
 Villajoyosa has a modern concrete dam, a few kilometres out of town near Orxeta.
 But there’s also a much older dam, built more than 350 years ago, further up in the mountains near the village of Relleu.

 And it’s a great little walk with a dramatic gorge at the end of it.
 Even better, a walkway (una pasarela) has been built right inside the gorge itself.
-It just opened to the public – in February 2022 – so you’re guaranteed even more spectacular views!
+It just opened to the public this year (2022) so you’re guaranteed even more spectacular views!

 The pasarela clings to the rock face and takes you about 250 metres into the gorge itself, ending in a spectacular glass-floored viewing platform.
 It’s a bit like a pint-sized version of the Caminito del Rey near Málaga in southern Spain, and the views are breathtaking.